googleapis/python-spanner-django/examples/from-scratch/README.md

 ### Follow the tutorial
 Please follow the guides in https://docs.djangoproject.com/en/2.2/intro/tutorial01/ until the end with a single DISTINCTION:

-### Update your settings.py file to use django-spanner
+### Update your settings.py file to use django-google-spanner
 After we have a Cloud Spanner database created, we'll need a few variables:
 * ProjectID
 * Instance name